🇦🇺

 Order smashed avo with explicit instructions

-Smashed avocado on sourdough is the most reliably available café dish in Australia — but place your order precisely: "no butter on the bread, no feta, no poached egg."
-Most cafés accommodate this without issue.
+Smashed avocado on sourdough is the most reliably available café dish in Australia, but place your order precisely: no butter on the bread, no feta, no poached egg.
+Most cafés do this without issue.
 In cities and major tourist towns, oat and soy milk are standard at virtually every café; ask by name rather than hoping the barista asks.
-"Oat latte" is a safe default in urban venues.
+"Oat latte" or "oat flat white" is a safe default across all urban venues and increasingly in regional ones.

 Outside coastal cities and tourist towns, Australian food infrastructure reverts to a pub-and-petrol-station model.
 Load a small cooler from a city supermarket before any regional drive.
-Thai and Indian restaurants — present in many country towns — are consistently the most reliable vegan meal stop in rural Australia.
-Health food stores appear in many regional centres and are worth checking on Google Maps before departure.
+Thai and Indian restaurants are present in many country towns and are consistently the most reliable vegan fallback in rural Australia.
+Health food stores appear in many regional centres and are worth checking before departure.
+The Indian-Australian community's restaurant presence in rural New South Wales and Queensland is particularly useful.

 Know Before You Go